 The SAM unit can be used to resolve sub floor damp issues.
-Because the SAM provides heated air, when blown into a damp sub floor it evaporates the damp and ventilates the sub floor, eliminating the problem.
+The SAM provides heated air which, when blown into a damp sub floor area, will evaporate the dampness and ventilate the sub floor, therefore eliminating the problem.
 The SAM unit can be wall mounted so the ducting from the collector to the fan is short and minimises heat loss.
 The 150mm diameter fan used for the SAM is very popular in sub floor ventilation jobs because it only requires a 150mm wall penetration hole.
 If an extraction fan is required you just need to add an additional 8 Watt fan and 18 Watt PV panel to the SAM system.

 Using a SAM to ventilate a Sub Floor area will help address the following issues: